 This members only coarse fishing lake once formed part of The Guernsey Tropical Gardens back in the 1970’s and was originally dug out in 1968 by a former resident of Guernsey called Colonel Wootton.
 For many years since the gardens closed down it had been inaccessible to the residents of Guernsey.
-Over the years Guernsey nature took over and this coarse fishing lake’s existence had for the most part, been forgotten until it was rediscovered and resurrected by its current coarse fishing fanatical owners.
+Over the years Guernsey nature took over and this coarse fishing lake’s existence had for the most part, been forgotten until it was rediscovered and resurrected by its former coarse fishing fanatical owners.

 Coarse fishing in Guernsey was fairly rare due to the lack of suitable waters available, so this lake proved to be a unique opportunity to put coarse fishing “on the map” as an additional outdoor activity that could be offered to people who wished to pursue this relaxing hobby.